canonical/checkbox/CONTRIBUTING.md

 running [pylint] on your code may inform you about issues that could come up later in the review process.

-## Signed commits required

-- To get your changes accepted, please [sign your commits](https://docs.github.com/en/authentication/managing-commit-signature-verification/signing-commits).
-This practice is enforced by many of the CI pipelines executed in the repository (pipelines which use Canonical's [github-runner-operator](https://github.com/canonical/github-runner-operator) operated runners).
-- If you have just discovered the requirement for signed commits after already creating a feature branch with unsigned commits, you can issue `git rebase --exec 'git commit --amend --no-edit -n -S' -i main` to sign them.
-To translate this into English:
-   - `git rebase --exec`: rebases commits
-   - `--exec '...'`: exec command `'...'` after each commit, creating a new commit
-   - `git commit --amend --no-edit`: amend a commit without changing its message
-      - `-n`: bypass pre-commit and commit-msg hooks
-      - `-S`: GPG sign commit
-      - `-i`: let the user see and edit the list of commits to rebase
-      - `main`: to all the commits until you reach main
-- To make commit signing convenient, as per https://stackoverflow.com/a/70484849/504931, do the following:

-   git config --global user.signingkey <your-key-id>
-   git config --global commit.gpgSign true git config --global tag.gpgSign true git config --global push.gpgSign if-asked

 ## Testing

 ### Install Checkbox and its providers in a virtual environment